engr101staff/engr101matlab/_sources/plotting_and_figures/ex/bar_charts.in.rst

     bar(magnitude_averages);

 .. tip::
-    The :code:`barh` and :code:`bar3` functions work similarly but produce horizontal and 3D charts, respectively.
+    The :code:`barh` function works similarly but produces a horizontal bar chart.

 If you want to have multiple bars for each x-value, create multiple column vectors and combine them into a matrix (each row should correspond to a single group of bars).